-Project Summary: Within each of Vermont's 14 Health Service Areas (HSAs), Blueprint for Health and ACO leadership have merged their work groups and chosen to collaborate with stakeholders using a single unified health system initiative (known as a Regional Collaboration or Community Collaborative).
-Regional Collaborations include medical and non-medical providers (e.g., long-term services and supports providers and community providers), and a shared governance structure with local leadership.
-These groups focus on reviewing and improving the results of core ACO Shared Savings Program quality measures, supporting the introduction and extension of new service models, providing guidance for medical home and community health team operations, and community priority-setting.
+Project Summary: Within each of Vermont's 14 Health Service Areas (HSAs), Blueprint for Health and ACO leadership have merged their work groups, collaborating with stakeholders.
+These Regional Collaborations, also known as Community Collaboratives, include medical and non-medical providers (e.g., long-term services and supports providers and community providers), and a shared governance structure with local leadership.
+These groups focus on reviewing and improving the results of key measures and population health indicators, supporting the introduction and extension of new service models, providing guidance for medical home and community health team operations, and community priority-setting.
+While the Community Collaboratives are rolled out on a statewide level, each region has enough local control to collaboratively develop a charter, membership, and culture that works best for their communities.
+Community Collaboratives build upon existing infrastructure, while avoiding duplication.

 - November 2014 Vermont ACO and Blueprint leadership began meeting. - October 2014-August 2015 Expanded existing community teams began working with leadership to realign existing teams, put governance documentation in place, and re-evaluate and set new community priorities. - March 2015 Released plans and implementation documents for Regional Collaboratives. - June 2015 Launched Basecamp as an opportunity to share learnings and collaborate in two pilot communities. - August 2015 12 of 14 communities had a Charter in place and community focus areas defined; 8 additional communities joined the Integrated Communities Care Management Learning Collaborative. - March 2016 13 of 14 communities had a charter in place; 14 of 14 had defined one or more focus areas. - November 2016 All 14 communities have a charter in place and are identifying and initiating quality improvement work based on identified priorities.
 Many communities are beginning to analyze and understand the results of their interventions.
 Examples of key focus areas include: the Integrated Communities Care Management Learning Collaborative and the Accountable Communities for Health Peer Learning Lab, transitional care, combating opiate addiction, ED utilization, 30 days all cause readmissions, CHF, COPD, SBIRT, hospice and palliative care utilization, obesity, adolescent well visits, developmental screenings, oral health, unplanned pregnancies, chronic pain and depression.
-Promising data has emerged in long standing projects such as CHF reduction and developmental screening rates, and existing projects such as decreasing ED utilization continue to challenge communities. - Several communities continue to explore the opportunity of leveraging regional collaborations to implement an Accountable Communities for Health model.
+Promising data has emerged in long standing projects such as CHF reduction and developmental screening rates, and existing projects such as decreasing ED utilization continue to challenge communities. - February 2017 As select communities across the state began participation in the Vermont Next Generation Medicaid ACO program, the implementation of the VMNG payment and care models (including the care coordination model) are topics of exploration for communities statewide.
+Many communities are seeking to learn more about the program in anticipation of joining one or more payer programs in 2018. - Several communities continue to explore the opportunity of leveraging regional collaborations to implement an Accountable Communities for Health model.
 Key state and ACO leadership will continue to meet to explore ways they can best support communities in this work.
 (See Accountable Communities for Health Status Report)